How it Works

 On the page, Shakespeare’s language can seem overwhelming.
 But that’s because it was meant to be seen and heard—never just read.
 To be truly understood, it needs the inflection and delivery of an actor whose job it is to communicate the playwright’s message to you the listener in as clear and engaging a way as possible.

-Fortunately, that’s exactly what you’ll find at the New American Shakespeare Tavern®.
+Fortunately, that’s exactly what you’ll find at The Shakespeare Tavern® Playhouse.

 We promise you’ll get it!